SuperJohan64/D2R-AHK-Runner/README.md

 ### Create a new game on Hell difficulty and start the MF_run_counter

-On your keyboard press `ALT + F5` at the same time.
+On your keyboard press `CRTL + Page Up` at the same time.

 This will start a new game on Hell difficulty with the currently selected character in the charter select screen.

 ### Exit current game and stop the MF_run_counter

-On your keyboard press `ALT + Esc` at the same time.
+On your keyboard press `CRTL + Page Down` at the same time.

 This will exit the current game bringing you back to the character select screen.

 ### Exit and Create a new game on Hell difficulty and reset the MF_run_counter

-On your keyboard press `ALT + F1` at the same time.
+On your keyboard press `ALT + Esc` at the same time.

 This will exit the current game you're in, start a new game on Hell difficulty and start a new run in the MF_run_counter.
 This only works when you are already in a game.
 It will not work properly if you run it from the character select screen.